HEIST: A Graph Foundation Model for Spatial Transcriptomics and Proteomics Data: Datasets

 \textbf{Cell type annotation.} This task involves assigning cells to known cell types based on their gene expression and spatial context.
 We evaluate this by extracting representations from a frozen HEIST encoder and training only an MLP head for classification.
 Accurate cell type annotation is essential for characterizing cellular composition across tissues and studying how cell populations contribute to tissue function and disease.

 \textbf{Cell clustering.} Cell clustering is performed in an unsupervised manner using frozen HEIST embeddings to discover both known and novel cellular subpopulations.
 Unlike prior models, HEIST’s spatially informed representations not only separate cells into canonical cell types but also induce \emph{subclusters} that reflect the influence of local microenvironments.
 This enables the discovery of previously unrecognized, spatially contextualized cell types based on their tissue niche and surrounding cellular interactions.
-As shown in Figure~\ref{fig:sub-pop}, HEIST effectively identifies such microenvironment-specific subpopulations, which existing foundation models fail to capture.
-Figure \ref{fig:comparisions-embeddings} does the same analysis on scGPT-spatial and CellPLM showing that these methods fail to address the microenvironment separation.

 \textbf{Tissue-level classification.} In this task, the goal is to predict tissue-level outcomes, including response to immunotherapy, treatment outcomes, remission status, and placenta condition.
 Accurate classification requires capturing both local cellular microenvironments and broader tissue organization patterns.
 We first evaluate HEIST on datasets from Charville (Colon), UPMC (Neck), and DFCI (Neck), collected using CO-Detection by Indexing (CODEX) technology.
-We also predict immunotherapy response on a skin cancer dataset~\cite{melanoma-data} collected through multiplex ion beam imaging (MIBI).
+We also predict immunotherapy response on a skin cancer dataset~\citep{melanoma-data} collected through multiplex ion beam imaging (MIBI).
 Finally, we classify placenta condition into normal placenta, placenta accreta spectrum (PAS), and placental insufficiency using data collected with Xenium.
 Spatial modeling is crucial for placenta classification, as conditions like PAS involve disrupted tissue architecture and abnormal cell invasion, which gene expression alone cannot fully capture.
-For this task, we extract cell representations from a frozen HEIST encoder and train an MLP head.
+For this task, we extract cell representations from a frozen HEIST encoder, {we aggregate the cell embeddings by taking a mean}, and train an MLP head.
 We report AUC-ROC as the evaluation metric.